 - Preheat oven to 400 degrees F.

-- In a food processor, add eggs, milk, granulated sugar, all-purpose flour, salt, and nutmeg and blend until combined and foamy, about 2-4 minutes.
+- In a food processor, add eggs, milk, powdered sugar, all-purpose flour, salt, and nutmeg and blend until combined and foamy, about 2-4 minutes.
 If necessary, stop food processor and scrape sides for any stubborn dry ingredients, then blend again.
 Set mixture aside.

 - Turn off heat and immediately pour in Dutch baby mixture into the skillet.
 Quickly transfer hot skillet directly into the oven and bake for 18 minutes or until top of pancake is puffy and a deep golden color.